Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 • Idempotency at handoffs: external calls use stable keys so retries from gateways or clients do not fork state.

-If this is wrong: If ordering or the single-writer boundary slips, you get divergent loan or CRM records, audit gaps, and latency spikes as teams reconcile by hand.
+If ordering or the single-writer boundary slips, you get divergent loan or CRM records, audit gaps, and latency spikes as teams reconcile by hand.

-Used in — Lending platform (approval ledger and regulated handoffs) and CRM suite (canonical customer mutations): the strict path is the price of defensible audits and predictable peak behavior.
+Lending platform (approval ledger and regulated handoffs) and CRM suite (canonical customer mutations): the strict path is the price of defensible audits and predictable peak behavior.

 Async drain behind a consistency boundary